 - 1. Cross-train laboratory personnel to ensure that timely and high quality laboratory diagnostic support is maintained. - 2.
-Review cost-effectiveness of test methodology and equipment for disease surveillance and diagnosis. - 3.
-Apply for Federal cooperative agreement funds, if applicable, to support laboratory activities by March 2014. - 4.
-Conduct surveillance for high impact disease agents such as Avian Influenza virus and Classical Swine Fever virus, by performing pathology examinations and collecting appropriate samples for laboratory testing.

-Continue pseudorabies and swine brucellosis surveillance and control measures agreed upon with USDA.
+Implement new methodology and equipment for disease testing and diagnosis. - 3.
+Apply for Federal cooperative agreement funds, if applicable, to support laboratory activities by March 2016. - 4.
+Conduct surveillance testing for high impact disease agents that affect domestic animals by performing pathology examinations and collecting appropriate samples for laboratory testing. - Goal 7: Continue pseudorabies and swine brucellosis surveillance and control measures agreed upon with USDA.